 Step 2 Fasten the access point mounting bracket to the box hanger using the clip or screws provided with the box hanger kit.

-Grounding is not always required for indoor installations because Cisco Aironet access points are classified as low-voltage devices and do not contain internal power supplies.
-However, Cisco recommends that you check your local and national electrical codes to see if grounding is a requirement.
-If grounding is required in your area or you wish to ground your access point, follow these steps.
+Grounding is not always required for indoor installations because Cisco access points are classified as low-voltage devices and do not contain internal power supplies.
+We recommend that you check your local and national electrical codes to see if grounding is a requirement.

 Step 1 Find a suitable building grounding point as close to the access point as possible.